Digitally transform operations by optimizing legacy processes

 - Lack of understanding about business needs

 These challenges are not unique, and to solve them sometimes requires turning to an outside resource.
-In one specific case, the co-services division of a commercial printer located in the Midwest realized its legacy solution around co-mail optimization needed to be modernized.
+In one specific case, the mail-sorting division of a commercial print and logistics provider located in the Midwest realized its legacy solution optimized postal sortation (co-mail) needed to be modernized.

 The Co-Mail Challenge

-Co-mailing is the process in which a mailer (usually a printer) combines the mailing of a magazine or book with that of other titles.
-The United States Postal Service offers substantial discounts for any physically bundled bulk mail it receives for delivery if it meets certain requirements related to volume and destination, so by pooling their mail with other companies’ mail and sharing the discounts, co-mail helps publishers send large quantities of mail across the country.
+Co-mailing is the process in which a logistics provider (usually a printer) combines the mailing of a magazine or catalog from several publishers.
+The United States Postal Service offers substantial discounts for any physically bundled bulk mail it receives for delivery if it meets certain requirements related to volume and destination.
+In order to meet those requirements, the co-mail process combines the volume from several publishers and shares the discounts, thereby helping publishers send large quantities of mail across the country.

-The commercial printer’s co-services division had a legacy solution for co-mail optimization that its vice president realized was no longer effective.
-The system was siloed, meaning the co-services division could not take advantage of other operational advancements within the organization, because its legacy solution was not modern and diverse enough.
+The printer’s business stakeholder realized the division’s legacy solution was no longer effective.
+The system was siloed, meaning the mail-sorting division could not take advantage of other operational advancements within the organization, because its legacy solution was not modern and diverse enough.
 The outdated system also was unable to scale to the company’s current needs, which was inhibiting the company from accessing additional streams of revenue.

 A New Approach